ethan1341/angular-rc5/README.md

 Ng-League

 If you don't want to follow the steps go to https://ng-league.herokuapp.com/ major performance issues because of external database.
 Also most images are referenced to websites not copied locally.
+Also this is not the most up to date version but it is close.

 STEPS